faku99/Hyper-Tearful-Transfer-Protocol/README.md

 Files can be found [here](docker/static_http).

 ### Configuration

 We chose [php:apache](https://hub.docker.com/_/php/) as our base image.
 It packs all the tools we need for our static httpd server (file system already configured, php and apache installed, ...).

 We also had to choose a bootstrap template so our site has a nice looking visual.
 To do so, we used [Creative](https://startbootstrap.com/template-overviews/creative/).
 We modified it a bit so it uses CDN links instead of vendor scripts for loading its dependencies.

 ### Dockerfile

-As we are using an almost ready-to-go image so there wasn't a lot to do in the Dockerfile.
+As we are using an almost ready-to-go image, there wasn't a lot to do in the Dockerfile.

 ```
 FROM php:apache